 If your child has a bacterial infection, antibiotics may help.
 But if your child has a virus, antibiotics will not help your child feel better or keep others from getting sick.

-Usually, antibiotics do not work against colds, flu, bronchitis, or sinus infections because these are viruses.
-Sometimes bacteria cause sinus infections, but even then the infection usually clears up on its own in a week or so.
+Sometimes bacteria can cause sinus infections, but even then the infection usually clears up on its own in a week or so.
 Many common ear infections also clear up on their own without antibiotics.

-Some sore throats, like strep throat, are bacterial infections.
+Most sore throats are caused by viruses.
+But some sore throats, like strep throat, are bacterial infections.
 Symptoms include fever, redness, and trouble swallowing.
-However, most children who have these symptoms do not have strep throat.
-Your child should have a strep test to confirm that it’s strep, and then, if they’re needed, the doctor will prescribe antibiotics.
+Your doctor will decide if your child needs a strep test.
+If the test shows it is strep, then the doctor will prescribe antibiotics.

 Antibiotics have risks.

 Most antibiotics do not cost a lot.
-But money spent on drugs that are not needed is money wasted.
-Also, in severe cases, treatment of infections that are antibiotic-resistant can cost as much as $29,000.
+But money spent on medicines that are not needed is money wasted.
+In severe cases, infections that are resistant to antibiotics can cost thousands of dollars to treat.

 This report is for you to use when talking with your health-care provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2012 Consumer Reports.
+Use of this report is at your own risk. © 2018 ABIM Foundation.
 Developed in cooperation with the American Academy of Pediatrics.
-To learn more about the sources used in this report and terms and conditions of use, visit ConsumerHealthChoices.org/about-us/.

 This report is for you to use when talking with your health-care provider.
 It is not a substitute for medical advice and treatment.
 Use of this report is at your own risk.